kayondomartin/rust/src/tools/clippy/book/src/development/adding_lints.md

 from the working copy root.
 With tests in place, let's have a look at implementing our lint now.

-## Running directly

-While it's easier to just use `cargo dev lint`, it might be desirable to get `target/release/cargo-clippy` and `target/release/clippy-driver` to work as well in some cases.
-By default, they don't work because clippy dynamically links rustc.
-To help them find rustc, add the path printed by`rustc --print target-libdir` (ran inside this workspace so that the rustc version matches) to your library search path.
-On linux, this can be done by setting the `LD_LIBRARY_PATH` environment variable to that path.

 ## Lint declaration